Chocolate Sourdough Focaccia Recipe with Peanut Butter

 Second Rise:

-- The next day, melt the butter in the microwave or in a small saucepan on low heat.
-Pour the butter into a 10-inch cast iron skillet or baking sheet.
-Swirl to cover the bottom of the pan.
+- Once the dough has doubled in size, melt the butter, then pour it into a 10-inch cast iron skillet or baking sheet.
+Swirl to cover the bottom of the pan.70 grams butter, melted

 - Gently transfer dough from the bowl into the cast iron pan.